waste

 Design is the answer.

 Items made to last.
+In other words, design against waste.

-We are optimistic!
+We remain optimistic!

-Design against waste Read More »
+Design Against Waste Read More »

-“Waste isn’t waste until we waste it”
+“Waste isn’t waste until we waste it.”

 Will I Am

-This quote perfectly resonates with us, not only because of the deeper level of consciousness recent events have brought.
-We have always paid attention to reducing waste as much as possible.
+This quote deeply resonates with us, not only because of the heightened awareness recent events have brought.
+But also because we have always been committed to reducing waste as much as possible.

-Writing on the backside of printed sheets, not using plastic coffee cups, refilling our water bottles, limiting the quantity of paper used for packaging.
-These are only some of our actions to reduce the litter we produce.
-Perhaps now we take this matter even more seriously since the damage we have caused to the environment is visible.
+Writing on the backside of printed sheets, avoiding plastic coffee cups, refilling our water bottles, and limiting the quantity of paper used for packaging are just a few of the steps we’ve taken to minimize the waste we produce.
+Perhaps now, we approach this issue with even more urgency, as the environmental damage we’ve caused is becoming increasingly visible.

 The waste culture